mapbox/cpp/glossary.md

 A binary file and/or program that can be run by a computer.
 This is the outcome of [compiling](#compiler) and [linking](#linker).
 Specifically, an executable has a `main()` function or _entry point_.
 A binary that does not have a `main()` entry point is likely a #

-### posix

-A set of standards for maintaining compatibility between unix-like operating systems.
-Generally posix is synonymous with unix when it comes to what system APIs exist in C/C++ code to interface with the operating system.
-With minor exceptions POSIX APIs work the same on linux and osx.

-### API

-Application programming interface.
-This term is used broadly to describe how software and code can and should interact.
-In C++ programs an API describes a public set of functions that can be called, classes that can be [instantiated](#instantiate), or [static data](#static-data) that can be used.

-### instantiate

-To instantiate a C++ class is to create a variable that refers to an instance of that class.
-That instance may point to dynamically allocated memory if the [new keyword](#new-keyword) was used.
-Or if [stack allocation](#stack-allocation) was used then the instance will point to a temporary variable on the stack.

-### calling application

-A term used to describe the application that depends on the [API](#API) of another application.

 ### loadable module

 A loadable module is similar to a [shared library](#dynamicshared-library).
 Just like a [shared library](#dynamicshared-library) a loadable module is: